ollestenson/DCF/README.md

 # DCF
-A simple DCF model created with Python and SQL
+A simple DCF model created with Python and SQL.

+Intended for learning and not practical use.

 ## Installation